NitishManral/NitishManral/README.md

 A Computer Science Engineering student with a passion for everything related to computer science.
 Currently, I am focusing on learning web development and cloud computing.
 I am excited to explore new technologies and contribute to the GitHub community.

-- 🔭 I’m currently working on React.js, Spring Framework and node.js
+- 🔭 I’m currently working on MERN stack and Spring Framework
 - 🌱 I’m currently learning Cloud Technology
 - 👯 I’m looking to collaborate on Backend
 <!--